Home > Magento > Fixing “Catalog Price Rules” cart issue in Magento 1.4.1.0

 June 29th, 2010

 After recently upgrading one of my stores running Magento Commerce I found out the the latest version (at this time 1.4.1.0) had a major bug.
-Don’t want to sound too harsh, but unfortunately Magento’s support was again awful – there have been one thread on the forum and one issue in their bug tracking system for a while now (almost two weeks if not more) and still no update, although as I said the bug has quite an impact – even tweet’ed the problem to @magento and not a even an reply (again it’s not the first time).
+Don’t want to sound too harsh, but unfortunately Magento’s support was again awful – there have been one thread on the forum and one issue in their bug tracking system for a while now (almost two weeks if not more) and still no update, although as I said the bug has quite an impact – even tweet’ed the problem to @magento and haven’t gotten any reply (again it’s not the first time).
 Yes, the product is free, yes it’s open source, but I think a bit of transparency and better communication could come to their advantage.

 Bug details/behavior